ImSeanConroy/macro-keyboard/README.md

 - Enhanced PCB: Improve printed circuit board design for better performance and reliability.
 - Bluetooth Functionality: Implement and test wireless connectivity.

+## Contributing

+Contributions are welcome.
+Please open an issue or submit a pull request for any enhancements or bug fixes.

 ## License

 This project is Distributed under the MIT License - see the [LICENSE](LICENSE) file for information.